On this page

 Students are expected to abide by the College’s Alcohol Policy.

-• Persons under 21 years of age may not host other persons in their room, over-or-under the age of 21, who are possessing or consuming alcohol.
+• Persons under 21 years of age may not possess or consume alcohol, including having other students over-or-under the age of 21 possessing or consuming alcohol in their assigned room.

 • Persons 21 years of age or older may not purchase or distribute alcoholic beverages to persons under 21 years of age.

-• No person may use or possess funnels or other drinking game paraphernalia, with or without alcohol.
+• No person may use or possess funnels, tables used for beer pong, or other drinking game paraphernalia, with or without alcohol.

-• Students may not keep “trophy” containers or empty alcohol containers as decoration in campus residences.
+• Students may not keep empty alcohol containers as decoration in campus residences.

 Animals